-Amy Groff’s practice involves employment law, general civil and commercial litigation, and appellate work.
-She is also active in the firm’s global ethical supply chain group, focused on mitigating risks associated with human trafficking, forced labor, and child labor in companies’ global supply chains.
+Amy Groff's practice involves employment law, general civil and commercial litigation, appellate work, and a variety of pro bono matters.
+She is also active in the firm's global ethical supply chain group, focused on helping companies mitigate risks associated with human trafficking, forced labor, and child labor in their global supply chains.

 Her employment law practice involves representing employers before administrative agencies, in state and federal trial courts, and on appeal.
 She also provides timely, practical advice on employment-related issues; conducts internal investigations; and drafts policies, procedures, and agreements.